Fairy Duster: Explosion of Pink

 Temperature

 Fairy duster should be grown in USDA Hardiness Zones 9 – 11.
 It is cold-hardy down to 20℉.
-It’s considered semi-evergreen, and it’s normal for it to lose leaves during extreme cold.
+It’s considered semi-evergreen, and it’s normal for it to lose some leaves during extreme cold.

 Sun Exposure